 To fully understand how inclement weather conditions can affect a post-frame building, we reached out to an authority on the subject: Dr. David Bohnhoff.

-Dr. Bohnhoff is a Professor of Biological Systems Engineering (formerly Agricultural Engineering) at the University of Wisconsin-Madison.
+Dr. Bohnhoff is professor emeritus of Structural, Building Construction Engineering at the University of Wisconsin-Madison.
 He specializes in post-frame building design and analysis, and has published extensively on the subject.

 In our interview, Dr. Bohnhoff touched on a number of items engineers consider when designing a building to stand up to Mother Nature.

 The Key to Avoiding a Building Failure: Quality Engineering

 Over the past couple of years, heavy snows have brought down large portions of several agricultural buildings in the Upper Midwest.
 Surprisingly, it appears that no other buildings in the Upper Midwest failed due to the same snowfalls.
 No residential and no commercial buildings.